Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 All lectures will take place on-campus and we assume you can be physically present during the scheduled hours.
 You can find the timetable on Datanose.

-Registration is possible for students participating in an Honours programme.
-The registration for the Honours courses will start on June 5, 10 am - June 11, 11.59 pm.
-You can register through the online registration form that will appear on Honoursmodules. (registration is NOT through SIS)
+Registration is possible for students participating in an Honours program.
+The registration period for the Honours courses will be from Thursday, June 4, 10:00 am to Tuesday, June 9, 11:59 pm.
+You can register through the online registration form that will appear on Honoursmodules IIS. (registration is NOT through SIS)

-Please note: There is no guarantee for placement if you register after June 11, so make sure you register on time.
-You will hear which course(s) you are registered for before June 30.
+Please note: Placement is not guaranteed if you register after June 9, so make sure you register on time.
+You will hear which course(s) you are registered for before the end of June

 For questions about registration, please contact us at: Honours-iis@uva.nl.